 Part II — Further land

-[Heading inserted by No. 19 of 2010 s.
+[Heading inserted: No. 19 of 2010 s.
 27(3).]

 Portion of Swan Location 1715 being the land comprised in Swan Locations 8697, 8698 and 8699 being the balance of the land comprised in Certificate of Title, Volume 1109, Folio 771.

-[Schedule amended by No. 72 of 1973 s.
+[Schedule amended: No. 72 of 1973 s.
 4.]

 Notes

-1 This is a compilation of the Queen Elizabeth II Medical Centre Act 1966 and includes the amendments made by the other written laws referred to in the following table 1a.
-The table also contains information about any reprint.
+This is a compilation of the Queen Elizabeth II Medical Centre Act 1966 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table